edithturn/CKAD-training/Application-Design-and-Build/Application-Design-and-Build.md

     command: ['expr','4', '+', '5']
 ```

-This job basic-job-template.yaml takes the Pod definition.
-It will stop when the operation is finished "restartPolicy: Never"
+basic-job-template.yaml It is a Job that will take the previous Pod definition and, It will stop when the operation is finished "restartPolicy: Never"

 ```yaml
 apiVersion: batch/v1
 kind: Job